jonwright77/DaysToGo/01_CURRENT_STATE.md

 - More space for reminder content
 - Cleaner, more minimal design aesthetic
 - Navigation bar already displays "Days To Go" app title

+### December 2025 - About Section Enhancement

+**Developer Attribution and Technology Information**
+- Added Developer row to About section showing "Jon Wright"
+- Added Built with row showing "SwiftUI & CloudKit"
+- Consistent visual styling with existing About section items
+- Professional attribution with system icons (person.circle, hammer.circle)
+- Provides transparency about app creator and core technologies